Pilot-in/PiloPress/README.md

 ?>
 ```
-- Add the following code in the `functions.php` file:
+- In the `functions.php` file, add the following code:

 ```php
 // Pilo'Press: Front-end